yconst/YCML/README.md

 - Embedded model input/output normalization facility.
 - Generic Supervised Learning base class that can accommodate a variety of algorithms.
 - Modular Backprop class that enables complex graphs, based on Layer objects.
-- (new in 0.3.2) Fast Backprop (and RProp) computation using batches to speed up computations through BLAS.
+- (new in 0.3.2) Fast Backprop (and RProp) computation using mini-batches to speed up computations through BLAS.
 - Powerful Dataframe class, with numerous editing functions, that can be converted to/from Matrix.

 ###Validation & Testing